madhavagarwal3012/Game-Arena-Board-Verse-GameHub/README.md

 ### 3. Enjoy!
 - No need to download any other files or source code.
 The EXE contains everything needed to play.
+- If Windows Defender or any other Defender shows a warning, click "More info" then "Run anyway".
+- This is normal for unsigned executables from GitHub.
+(Rest-Assured the file is 100% safe).

 ---